sso66/eagletonlabs-browserify-node-js/src/data_io/README.md

 > It is important to understand the mechanisms that Node.js provides to implement effective and
 > efficient web applications and services.
 >
-> Focus on manipulating JSON data, managint binary data structure - byte arrray, and implementing
+> Focus on manipulating JSON data, managing binary data structure - byte arrray, and implementing
 > readable and writable streams and data compression / decompression.
 >
 > Learn how to leverage the Node.js functionality to work with different I/O requirements.